 I flew out into the morning air.
 Breathing and fanning myself with a cereal box I grabbed on the way out.

 And of course… there they were.
 Two young Moms with a gaggle of young kids and babies in strollers just walking by without a care in the world.
-They live on our street, but I don’t know them because I am old and they are smug and joyful because nothing on them sags yet.
+The kids were sporting their cute expensive little costumes.
+They live on our street, but I don’t know the the moms because I am old and they are smug and joyful because nothing on them sags yet.